-Rick Archer: Yeah.
+Rick: Yeah.
 Yeah.
-I mean, it might be worth.
-Mentioning some of the stuff you went through as a, as a means of healing, I’ve done a number of interviews about trauma.
+I mean, it might be worth mentioning some of the stuff you went through as a, as a means of healing, I’ve done a number of interviews about trauma.

-Robin Landsong: Yeah.
+Robin: Yeah.
 And I, I would say I used, I tried out so many things too.
 And so first of course, was inpatient trauma treatment unit that I went to and I went, actually went to, I went in one and then I went into extended care and then I went back into another one and I had even more memories.
-And I do
+And

-Rick Archer: behavior like that convinced you or others that you needed to go into this.
+Rick: What was your behavior like that convinced you or others that you needed to go into this?

-I mean, how, it seems to me your behavior must have been handicapped or, or compromised not only your outer behavior, but your, your sort of interstate.
+I mean, how, it seems to me your behavior must have been handicapped or, or compromised not only your outer behavior, but your, your sort of inner state.

 And nobody was, everybody was so

 And so I did therapy like three times a week.
-And eventually, when I could tolerate bodywork, I did cranial sacral therapy, you know massage with a very informed trauma-informed massage therapist.
+And eventually when I could tolerate a bodywork, I did cranial sacral therapy, you know massage with a very informed trauma informed massage therapist.
 I did yoga.
-I did continuum movement acupuncture felled in Christ guided meditations were really great thing because I had kept control over it and kind of when body treatments were too much.
+I did continuum movement acupuncture, um felled in Christ guided meditations were really great thing because I had kept control over it and kind of when body treatments were too much.

-Robin Landsong: So I had two years when I had my breakdown and then I did like my, you know, my trauma healing just took all my time and then it’s, and then I finished my two years after I was kind of functional enough and, and the interesting thing is for a lot of people we flip into over-functioning we fit, you know, we’ve flipped into being high achievers overachievers, which has a detriment to it too, in terms of, you know, exhaustion.
+Robin: So I had two years when I had my breakdown and then I did like my, you know, my trauma healing just took all my time and then it’s, and then I finished my two years after I was kind of functional enough and, and the interesting thing is for a lot of people we flip into overfunctioning we flip, you know, we’ve flipped into being high achievers overachievers, which has detriment to it too, in terms of, you know, exhaustion.

 But so that’s what I did.
 I was an honor roll student.
-I was a student and I did overachieving.
+I was an A student and I did overachieving.
 And so that’s actually taken me years to dial that down and

-Rick Archer: yeah.
-Do you still have any residual traumatic incidents, you know, stuff’s still bubbling up,
+Rick: Yeah.
+Do you still have any residual traumatic incidents, you know, stuff still bubbling up?

 I do things like hyperbaric oxygen chamber.
 You know, I spend a lot of time in nature.
 So I think I’m always going to have a kind of a high-maintenance nervous system in terms of always needing to invest in peace.
 And, you know, I don’t watch scary movies.
 I do rock climb.
 That was actually really, really helpful in reclaiming being able to be scared and move rather than scared and freeze.